codeforamerica/Mission-Vision-and-Operating-Principles/Draft.md

 We must all build it together.

 # Mission
-(how we intend to make our vision real)
+*How we intend to make our vision real*

 Code for America uses the principles and practices of the digital age to improve how government serves the American public, and how the public improves government.